marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```python
 >>> areas = np.genfromtxt('C:/yourFileLocation/nameOfTheFile.txt')
 ```
-In case you need to skip the first lines because there is a names or other information instead of the values:
+In case you need to skip the first lines because there is a text or other information instead of the values:
 ```python
 >>> areas = np.genfromtxt('C:/yourFileLocation/nameOfTheFile.txt', skip_header = 1)
 ```